nuestraspruebas/HBmonitor/utils/Readme.md

 PS
 Thank you, Heiko, who shared the lastheard code
-The attached version of web_tables.py contains the display in the column of group names
+The version of web_tables.py in my fork contains the display in the column of group names.

 73 Waldek SP2ONG